This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Line a large, rimmed baking sheet with parchment paper and set it aside.
-In a large bowl, place the oats, coconut flakes, hemp seeds, oat flour, and salt, and mix to combine well.
+• Line a large, clean rimmed baking sheet with parchment paper and set it aside.
+In a large bowl, place the oats, coconut flakes, hemp seeds, oat flour, add the salt, and mix to combine well.
 Set the bowl aside.

 • Create a well in the center of the dry ingredients, add the peanut butter, honey, and vanilla extract or other flavoring, and mix until well-combined.
 Allow the mixture to cool for at least 10 minute.